ggonnella/fastsubtrees/README.md

 This requires _O(n)_ steps
 for reading the IDs and _O(m)_ steps for writing either the ID or the _UNDEF_ value to _P_; since _m>=n_, the total time is in _O(m)_.
-2. iteration over table _P_: for each element the tree is climbed to the roo to compute the size of the subtree of each node stored in a table _S_.
-This operation requires _O(n*d)_ time, where _d_ is the height of the node, which is in average case much lower than _m_ and d=m is the worst case.
+2. iteration over table _P_ to construct a table _S_ of subtree sizes by ID; for each element the tree is climbed to the root, to add the element to the counts of each ancestor.
+This operation requires _O(n*d)_ time, where _d_ is the height of the node, which is in average case much lower than _m_ and _d=m_ is the worst case.
-3. construction of the tree data _D_, consisting of the depth first order of the nodes, and of the list _C_ of the coordinates of all nodes in the tree data, by id.
+3. iteration over each node ID to construct the list _D_, consisting of the depth first order of the nodes, and the table _C_ of the coordinates of all nodes in the tree data, by id.
 For this operation, first the root is added to _D_ and _C_, then for each other node _x_ in _P_, the tree is climbed and nodes added to a stack until the next not-yet-added ancestor is found.
 The position where to add it this node is computed by the next